From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Experiment

 \subsection{Comparison to SOTAs}

 We compare our method with the existing weakly supervised MVRs on both Pixel-Face and Bosphorus datasets.
 More specifically, only the four methods with codes can be found in the literature related to multi-view weakly supervised 3D face reconstruction.
-MGCNet~\citep{sh:1} takes multiple images for training, and then uses one single image for testing.
+MGCNet~\cite{sh:1} takes multiple images for training and then uses one single image for testing.
 We select the best results among the three images for display.
-Deep3DFace~\citep{de:1} does not release their source codes of its scoring network.
+Deep3DFace~\cite{de:1} does not release the source codes of its scoring network.
 Therefore, we use their codes to train/test on Pixel-Face to select the best results among the three images.
-Moreover, MVFR~\citep{xiao2022detailed} necessitates scale\_RT data, rendering it currently effective only for the Facescape dataset~\citep{yang2020facescape, zhu2023facescape}.
-HRN~\citep{lei2023hierarchical} does not release its training code, but it provides a pretrained model based on numerous data.
-To this end, we use its pretrained model and source code for multi-view face reconstruction.
-Given the scarcity of open sources for this task, we release our full codes (training \& test) and pretrained model in GitHub\footnote{https://github.com/weiguangzhao/DF\_MVR}.
+HRN~\cite{lei2023hierarchical} does not release its training code, but it provides a pre-trained model based on numerous data.
+To this end, we use its pre-trained model and source code for multi-view face reconstruction.
+The comparison results have been provided in Tab.~\ref{tab1}. $\dagger$ stands for the necessity to leverage 3D ground-truth (GT) data for semi-supervised training.
+HRN$^{\dagger}$ utilizes the entire 3D ground-truth scan to attain both deformation and displacement maps.
+Ours$^{\dagger}$ only takes a sparse set of 3D landmarks.

+Given the scarcity of open sources for this task, we put our full codes (training \& test) in supplementary; the pre-trained weight and code will also be provided in our GitHub.

 \textbf{Comparsion on Pixel-Face}.
-The quantitative results of the comparison are shown in Table~\ref{tab1}.
-Since Deep3DFace~\citep{de:1} and MGCNet~\citep{sh:1} did not use 3D landmarks, to be fair, we also provide the results of our model without using 3D landmarks for comparison.
-As observed, Our model (without 3D landmarks) shows $5.2\%$ improvement compared to the existing methods.
-While HRN~\citep{lei2023hierarchical} adopts the complete 3D ground-truth scan to attain deformation map and displacement map, we only take very light annotation, 101 3D landmarks to constraint the face reconstruction.
+The quantitative results of the comparison are shown in Tab.~\ref{tab1}.
+Since Deep3DFace~\cite{de:1} and MGCNet~\cite{sh:1} did not use 3D landmarks, to be fair, we also provide the results of our model without using 3D landmarks for comparison.
+As observed, our model (without 3D landmarks) shows relative $5.2\%$ improvement compared to the existing methods.
+While HRN~\cite{lei2023hierarchical} adopts the complete 3D ground-truth scan to attain the deformation map and displacement map, we only take very light annotation, 101 3D landmarks to constraint the face reconstruction.
 Ours$^{\dagger}$ shows very competitive results with fewer 3D annotation, compared to HRN$^{\dagger}$.
 The visual comparison is shown in Fig.~\ref{fig6} given 3-view faces.
 It is evident that our predicted model is more accurate, especially in terms of facial depth estimation in the facial features.